deneskosztyuk/Self-Navigating-Robotic-Device/README.md

 # Self-Navigating Robotic Device

-A sophisticated autonomous robot built from the ground up, featuring custom hardware design, 3D printed chassis, and intelligent obstacle avoidance capabilities.
+An autonomous robot built from the ground up, featuring custom hardware design, 3D printed chassis, and intelligent obstacle avoidance capabilities.
 This project demonstrates end-to-end robotics development from PCB design to firmware implementation.

 ## Project Overview
 This self-navigating robotic device utilizes the **ATmega328p microcontroller** as its brain, equipped with infrared sensors for obstacle detection and a suite of onboard modules for autonomous navigation through unknown terrain.
 The robot combines custom hardware design with intelligent software algorithms to create a fully autonomous navigation system.